“The Katz Motel” is the wonderful pilot episode of horror comedy for kids, Courage The Cowardly Dog.

 Muriel, struggling with a huge spider in the bathtub tells Courage to find help.

-All of these challenges with the massive spiders lead to the main battle, between Courage and Katz.
+All of these challenges with the massive spiders lead to the main big struggle, between Courage and Katz.

 In a scene right out of a nightmare, Courage has gone to get help from management (Katz) but ends up being chased down a long corridor after accidentally stumbling upon a laboratory where Katz has been breeding these monstrous spiders.
 The corridor comes to an end.
 There’s no escape.

-So, in pure comedic fashion, Katz suggests they settle this battle with a game of squash.
+So, in pure comedic fashion, Katz suggests they settle this big struggle with a game of squash.
 It makes sense, in a dreamlike way, because the end of a corridor is basically great for playing squash against.
-This is the main battle.
+This is the main big struggle.

-Meanwhile, the battle continues for Muriel in the bath.
+Meanwhile, the big struggle continues for Muriel in the bath.
 She manages to throw her massive spider into the toilet and flush it away.

 Then she dries herself (comically), puts on her black gumboots and in no-nonsense fashion sets out to find Courage.